 Bring your class to Stepney City Farm and have fun whilst meeting your national curriculum targets.
-We have been awarded the Learning Outside the Classroom Quality Badge which recognises the high quality learning experience we offer.
+We offer high quality learning experiences and have been awarded the Learning Outside the Classroom Quality Badge.

-Would you like to bring your class to visit the farm and meet the animals?
+Would you like to bring your class to visit the farm?
 Visiting is a great learning experience for people of all ages.
-One of our farmers can show you around, introduce the students to the animals, answer questions and run an animal handling session.
+One of our farmers can show you around, introduce the students to the plants and animals, answer questions and run an animal handling session.
 For this we simply ask for a donation to the farm, suggested as £1 per head, but no school will be turned away due to lack of funds.

 For other services specific to your year group, please click on one of the following;